 Over the past year, global stock markets have experienced volatility and a significant weakening in the aftermath of COVID-19.
 Governments and central banks have responded with monetary and fiscal interventions to stabilize economic conditions.
-Volatility in financial markets subsequent to June 30, 2023, may have a significant impact on the Company's financial position.
+Volatility in financial markets may have a significant impact on the Company's financial position.
 The duration and impact of the higher inflationary environment, as well as the effectiveness of government and central bank responses, remains unclear at this time.

 These consolidated financial statements have been prepared on the basis of accounting principles applicable to a going concern which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
 The Company's ability to continue as a going concern is dependent upon its ability to fund its operations through equity financing, joint ventures, option agreements or other means.
-As at June 30, 2023 the Company had cash of \$17,723,499 (June 30, 2022 - \$12,618,100) and a working capital balance of \$16,277,693 (June 30, 2022 - \$13,898,610).
+As at September 30, 2023 the Company had cash of \$34,819,165 (June 30, 2023 - \$17,723,499) and a working capital balance of \$28,842,003 (June 30, 2023 - \$16,277,693).